 Your MOLLE attachment system will probably include MOLLE-specific straps or Slick-Stick ones that are made to weave between the equipment and connection you are adding it to.
 To hold your gear in one place, it means that these sticks should securely snap shut.

 - When you want to connect your gear, the first thing you should do is to choose a location.
 You may already know how you want to arrange that and you probably have a plan – but if you’re going to do something different be free to do so.
 Choose the place where you will place your gear, based on what is quickest and most comfortable for you.
-Experiment with the placement of some equipment or you MOLLE pouches on top of your bag to determine the best configuration.
-That is probably the wise idea to do before you attach anything.
+Experiment with the placement of some equipment or place your MOLLE pouches on top of your bag to determine the best configuration.
+That is probably a wise idea to do before you attach anything.

 - With the snap connected, hold onto the Slick Stick’s end and through the nylon webbing’s bottom row thread the stick, snap side up.

 - Then, through the nylon webbing’s first row of the attachment’s backside, weave the strap or stick tightening it as you go.
-Continue doing this on the attachment and equipment until all it is left are buttons and snaps at the top.
+Continue doing this on the attachment and equipment until all that is left are buttons and snaps at the top.

 The Benefits of MOLLE System for Everyday Carry

 Let’s say you just got back from work to stock up on supplies and other things you will need for your weekend road trip.
 However, your bag you will be carrying is full of equipment and tools you know you would only need when you are in town, such as notebooks, pens, and a laptop.
 So that means it is now time to pack all your gear for outdoors.